-For workplaces or other groups looking to mark the day with onsite WHSC training, be sure to contact a WHSC Training Services representative near you.
-In recognition of RSI Day, the WHSC also offers ergonomics training in many Ontario communities at a minimal fee.
+For workplaces or other groups looking to mark the day with onsite WHSC training, be sure to contact a WHSC training services representative near you.
+In recognition of RSI Day 2017, the WHSC is also offering specially-priced ergonomics training in many Ontario communities at a minimal fee in locations throughout the province.